“Drink of me dear lover”

 Drink of me my dear lover

 I read three poem this day.
 I met many writers and poets.
-We made planned to drink coffee and discuss the word.
-The last Poet to read was a red hair beauty.
-She was stand and slim.
-Wearing her cotton blouse loosely and jeans tight.
+We made plans to drink coffee and discuss the word.
+The last Poet to read was a red haired beauty.
+She was tall and slim.
+Wearing her cotton blouse loosely and jean tight.
 She didn’t look up till she was on the stage.
 She told the audience.
 “My name is Katie.
-Just a working lady who love the poetry and story.
-She smiled and begin to read.
+Just a working lady who loves the poetry and story.
+She smiled and began to read.

 You told be love is just another four letter.
 I didn’t know the once sweet word could turn vulgar.
 You whispered sweet words to make me strip down and I allowed you to use my body like a cheap hooker.
 Your words were like sweet Summer red wine.
 Making me drown in want and believe love was alive.
-You left me alone before the morning sunrise on cold and lonely bed.
-The sweet wine taste on my breath had turn to vinegar.
+You left me alone before the morning sunrise on a cold and lonely bed.
+The sweet wine taste on my breathe had turned to vinegar.
 Your memory to regret.
 I looked at the sun rising and asked her.
 Dear Sun.
-Why is love just another vulgar four letter word.
+Why is love just another vulgar four letter word.”

-I clapped joining the other appreciating poets and writers.
+I clapped my hands joining the other appreciating poets and writers.
 I saw tears in her clear blue eyes as she wandered away.
 I remembered she watched me with great detail.
-I have read poetry at reading for six years now.
+I have read poetry at reading for six years now in Austin.
 I had confident and didn’t try to impress.
-I read to share my words. my poetry today was of regret and sadness.
+I read to share my words and my poetry today was of regret and sadness.

 I wandered to the 6th street.
 Till 9 pm at my favorite hangout, Long Islands were $3.00.
 I sat alone waiting and drinking for the night to fall.
 The bartender kept busy, asked few questions as I wrote down some notes.
 I raised my face from my journal and a painted beauty appeared looking for someone at the entrance.
 Long legs, flowing red hair and blue eyes.
 She had her war-paint on and she was looking for a lucky person.
 She saw me and she walked directly to me and she sat in the next seat.